Suspension of Self-Service

 Due to a lack of Service Agreements to cover instrument repairs,

-only facility staff may operate any of the instruments in the facility.
+only Core staff may operate any of the instruments in the Core.

 Thus, all samples for Biosci-Booked (Genomics) requests will be processed by staff as described below.

-This policy will be revisited when, and if, Service Agreements are re-instated on facility instrumentation.
+This policy will be revisited when, and if, Service Agreements are re-instated on Core instrumentation.

 General Considerations